krishnabhat3383/code-jam-24-luminous-lightyears/README.md

 ## Known Issues

-- If you use the `/defcord start` when you didn't create a game or try to start a game again, it'll show as application didn't respond.
-This is due to a bug where we missed to put an `await` of a response.
+- `/defcord start` will show as `Application did not respond` in the invalid use case scenarios instead of showing a relevant message to the user.
+This is due to a fact that we missed to `await` that message call during a code refactor.
+- We have an image embedded in each message to represent the actor of the message.
+But sometimes the service that we used to host the images goes down.
+So sometimes the images won't appear.
+If you receive any error due to this in the console or bot crashes due to this, you can set this env variable `WITHOUT_ACTOR_THUMBNAIL` to `True` to disable thumbnail functionality.

 ## Enhancements